Basics of Electricity with Practical Examples

 Ohm’s Law:

-Ohm’s Law is a fundamental principle that relates voltage, current, and resistance.
-The formula is V = I * R, where V is voltage, I is current, and R is resistance (measured in ohms).
+Ohm’s law, which is a primary principle to unite voltage, current, and resistance, is a well-known and aided fact in our lives.
+V = I * R is the fundamental formula where V denotes voltage, I is current, and R represents resistance (measured in ohms).

 Example Calculation – Lighting up a Room:

-Consider a scenario where you have a room with three light bulbs connected in series.
-Each bulb has a resistance of 4 ohms.
-If the voltage across the entire circuit is 12 volts, we can use Ohm’s Law to calculate the total current flowing through the circuit.
+Taking into account a situation, you have a room and fortunately, there are three light bulbs that are connected in series.
+Through each bulb of the same resistance is 4ohms.
+If the voltage across the complete circuit is 12 volts, we can do this using Ohm’s rule to determine the total current flowing through the circuit.

 Voltage (V) = 12 volts